glaziou/AMR2022/README.md

 ## List of tables and figures

-1. Number of country-year data reports (see html/tables.html)
+Table 1.
+Number of country-year data reports (see html/tables.html) Fig 1.
+Volume of AMR data reported by countries in 2018 and 2019

+... to be continued